chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

-One immediate difference that I noticed is that the change in color of the light might not be obvious.
+One immediate difference that I noticed is that the change in color might not be very obvious.
 Also, it might be awkward if one needs to consistently look at a light while doing something else.
-Therefore, it might be important to make sure the message is delivered to the users.
+It is very awkward to determine a specific setting where the device would be noticed and used actively.
+Therefore, it would be important to make sure the message is delivered to the users.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**